An Implanted Supported Denture – Ideal When Your Bone Structure is Inadequate

 The main reason that implant-supported dentures are needed is that some people struggle to deal with the dentures that are loose or hurt the gum and bone areas.
 Some patients will place a lot of adhesive that is meant to keep them in place for the entire day leading to uncomfortable situations.
 It is agreed that there must be a better way of fitting dentures and dentists have found another option available with implant-supported dentures.

 As dentures can fall out and be damaged it is important to keep them as secure as possible.
-Safety and maintenance of dental restorations is high priority because here at URBN Dental we want the best for you for the long run.
+Safety and maintenance of dental restorations is high priority because here at URBN Dental we want highly recommended for you for the long run.
 By keeping up with your normal 6 month dental check-ups and routine cleanings we will be sure you are on the right track.
 Home care and strong oral hygiene is still recommended even without teeth to be sure your oral health is highly recommended it can be.